I KNOW I HAVE WRoTHIS BEFORE BUT NOT

 flimsy hologram felt the rush of life.
 The breath of fresh air was like the stroke boost that woke me bolt upright from death's door.
 Declared dead for seconds, I saw my reflection in my son's eye

-like a zoom-me.
+like a zombie.

-Summer entered me like a rebirth; the nurses,, and doctors saw me
+Summer entered me like a rebirth; the nurses and doctors saw me

 in a different light.
 Paddy, the little green man, showed me Ashfalt